rblades/dhworkbook_master/docs/module-5/Exercises.md

 In essence, good layout makes your argument legible, intuitive, and reinforces the rhetorical points you are trying to make.
 You should take into account 'principles of universal design' &mdash; consider design issues with [PowerPoint](http://accessproject.colostate.edu/udl/modules/powerpoint/mod_ppt.php) and [websites](http://accessproject.colostate.edu/udl/modules/html/mod_html.php) (although some of the technical solutions proposed in those two documents are a bit out of date, the general principles hold!).

-In this exercise, you will design a new poster **or** modify an existing poster.
-You can use either Inkscape or PowerPoint.
+If you decided to communicate findings via a poster, following are some hints/tips for designing a poster or modifying an existing poster.

 ### Inkscape